russeta/docs-tap/convention-service/creating-conventions.md

 on the evaluation of a custom Kubernetes resource called [PodIntent](reference/pod-intent.md).
 PodIntent is the vehicle by which the Convention Service as a whole delivers its value.

-A PodIntent is created (or updated if pre-existing) when a workload is run through a Tanzu Application Platform supply chain.
+A PodIntent is created, or updated if pre-existing, when a workload is run through a Tanzu Application Platform supply chain.
 The custom resource includes both the PodTemplateSpec (see the [Kubernetes documentation](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-template-v1/#PodTemplateSpec)) as well as the OCI image metadata associated with a workload.
 The conditional criteria for a convention can be based on any property or value found in the PodTemplateSpec or the Open Containers Initiative (OCI) image metadata available in the PodIntent.